mzheng/rhythmbox-pandora/README.rst

 This is a Rhythmbox plugin based on Pithos_ that plays Pandora_ stations.

-You can install this by running 'sh setup.py'.
+You can install this by running 'sh setup.sh'.

 .. _Pithos: http://kevinmehall.net/p/pithos/
 .. _Pandora: http://www.pandora.com/